benmills/openai-markdown/README.md

 ## How it works

 **Conversation syntax**

 OpenAI Markdown prioritizes minimal syntax to ensure your files are as close to pure markdown as possible.
 Model responses are wrapped with `Icons` that can be set to any text string in the plugin settings.
-By default, a sequence of emojis are used.
+By default, a sequence of emojis are used (✨📜, ••◦).

 **Send file to OpenAI**

 Run the command `Send current file as conversation to OpenAI model` to extract the conversation from the current file and send it to the configured OpenAI model to get a response.
+Consider binding this to a hotkey like cmd+enter.

 **Reruns**

 By default, if you send a file to OpenAI without adding a new message it will delete the previous model response and regenerate it.

 **Delete last model response**

-Run the command `Delete last response from model`
+Run the command `Delete last response from model` Consider binding this to a hotkey like cmd+backspace.

 ## Risks